anisha16/Cloudformation-Pipeline-demo/README.md

 # Cloudformation-Pipeline-demo

 **Problem Statement:**
-A Jenkins pipeline has been implemented to automate the process of creating CloudFormation stacks, which in turn deploy S3 buckets.
+A Jenkins pipeline has been implemented to automate the process of creating CloudFormation stacks, which in turn deploy S3 buckets and create SNS topics.

 **Continuous Integration (CI)**: This is the practice of frequently integrating code changes into a shared repository.
 Each integration triggers an automated build and test process to validate the changes.